zorrex82/Machine_Learning_Engineer/README.md

 I'm an enthusiast of the new techs, since 2014 when I created my first startup, called GoTalent, I begin to learning about big data and how the Machine Learning Algorithms could be modeling the society.

-So, for the last six years I come studie and working with data.
-Specially with Python to analysis and create Machine Learning models.
+So, for the last six years I come studie and working with data, specially with Python to analysis and create Machine Learning models.
 Feel free to follow me and add my contact.

 Best Reggards!